 If Active Directory holds the keys to the kingdom, the AD forest is the keyring for some of those keys: it’s important not only to secure Active Directory, but to understand how to configure and manage the AD forest in order to prevent data breaches and reduce security vulnerabilities.

 Want to learn more about how to protect Active Directory – regardless of how many AD forests you have?
-Learn about 5 FSMO Roles in Active Directory, and check out the difference between AD for Windows and Azure Active Directory.
+Learn about 5 FSMO Roles in Active Directory.
 Prefer an audio/visual experience instead?
 We’ve got you covered: watch an on-demand webinar on 4 Tips to Secure Active Directory.